 From diagnosis to developmental understanding

-The shift in research reflects a deeper change: Autism is not just something to identify, it is something to understand across time.
+The shift in research reflects a deeper change: autism is not just something to identify, it is something to understand across time.
+What matters is not only whether a child meets criteria, but:

-Where FAIRY (Family Assisted Integrated Review Yardstick) fits into this shift
+Where FAIRY fits into this shift

-FAIRY enables a view of development that is closer to what research now emphasizes: understanding patterns and trajectories, not just assigning labels.
+By combining real-world observation, domain-level analysis and multiple time-point inputs, FAIRY enables a view of development that is closer to what research now emphasises:

 The bigger shift